“Share your toys” is something we have been teaching our kids since the very first time they played with other children.

 Kindness and compassion are vital in the development of young children’s social competence and socio emotional skills1.

 Being kind is an intentional act that benefits others for its own sake when one is not required to do so.
 It is generally regarded as a virtue.
 A kind person shows a genuine, deep, and selfless concern for people without expecting anything in return.

 Dr. Malti at the University of Toronto believes that there are three components in the practice of kindness – kind emotions, kind cognitions, and kind behaviors2.

 Kind emotions include sympathy, empathy, respect, guilt for wrongdoing, and pride for acting ethically3.

 Kind cognitions come from understanding how the act of kindness affects others and ourselves.

-Kind actions are the acts of prosocial behavior as simple as helping, cooperating, or comforting another, or as complex as sharing with others or including the discriminated.
+Kind actions are the acts of prosocial behavior as simple as giving a helping hand, cooperating, or comforting another, or as complex as sharing with others or including the discriminated.

 The more these three elements are incorporated into daily life activities, the more transformational power they have.
-For example, the more kind we feel internally, the more likely we are to act accordingly.
+For example, the more kind emotions we feel internally, the more likely we are to show kind act accordingly.

 The development of kindness in children

 Kindness may not be understood by young children as it is by adults.
 It is conceptualized differently at different ages due to different cognitive understanding.